1. How do I take my career to the next level?

 4. When should I make a career change?

 With the workplace changing on nearly a daily basis due to COVID-19, job security on shaky ground at best, and companies imposing hiring freezes, you may be worried that now is not a good time to consider transitioning to a new career.
 But there’s a different perspective to consider.
-If you enroll in an accelerated, online graduate program today, you will emerge in 2023 to a COVID-free job market and an economy that has had time to recover.
+If you enroll in an accelerated, online graduate program today, you will emerge ready for the job market.
 With your graduate degree in hand, you will be poised to take advantage of the turnaround and put yourself ahead of your competition.
-A smart investment, indeed.
+A smart investment, indeed!